omwdunkley/crazyflieROS/README.md

   - compiled on the computer and then flashed using the boot loader
 * Client side code
   - code that runs on the computer and communicates with the flie
-  - python is officially used, other wrapped exist
+  - python is officially used, other wrappers exist